Business Development | Vulnerability

 Darkness falls across the land.
 The midnight hour is now at hand.
 Creatures crawl in search of blood, to commit theft, property damage and make bad choices in your neighborhood.

 Halloween — one of the scariest nights of the year for business owners — is coming up.
 It may be a beloved holiday, but Halloween lives up to its frightening reputation: there are more crime-related insurance claims filed on Halloween than on any other day.
+Insurance claims typically spike by 24% that day.

 So what can you do to make sure that your staff and your business aren’t too haunted by Halloween happenings?
 The answer isn’t garlic, stakes, or zombie barricades.
+It’s risk analysis and basic security precautions.

-- Is your business directly affected by the holiday?
+Is your business directly affected by the holiday?
 (Do you have a retail store that will be engaging in a downtown trick or treat activity, for example.)

-- Does your business own any abandoned buildings?
+Does your business own any abandoned buildings?

-- Are your employees and their families engaging in seasonal activities?
+Are your employees and their families engaging in seasonal activities?

+If you’re in retail, you’re likely to see some ghoulies and ghosties in your store this Halloween, especially if you’re doing a trick or treating event or just giving out candy.
 Unfortunately, wherever there are bags, masks and a lot of foot traffic, there’s a chance of property loss.
 People in costumes might decide to do some light shoplifting, teens might make some bad choices, and you could be left holding the bag.

-The Nightmare Before Halloween
+2. Mischief Night: The Nightmare Before Halloween

 The night before Halloween is often more of a worry to businesses than Halloween itself.
 October 30, called Mischief or Devil’s Night (or Angel’s Night, as the city of Detroit rebranded it in the ‘90s after a string of arson incidents), is usually the time when things go bump in the night: it’s often used as an excuse for vandalism: arson, tagging, egging and other property damage is common.

+While there’s very little you can do to prevent a good toilet-papering, you can prevent arson with a fire prevention and detection system that links directly to the fire department so they can get to your site quickly.
 You can also have cameras in place to catch vandals in the act, and staff on standby to replace broken windows or paint over tags quickly.
-When a building is vandalized, often other people don’t feel so bad about adding additional tags or breaking more windows.
+(When a building is already vandalized, other people don’t feel so bad about adding additional tags or breaking more windows.)

 Your employees are your business’s most important assets, so it’s important to do what you can to keep them — and their families — safe both at work and outside of it.